 Over time, I have learned that narcissists and abusers target me because I am an empath.
-For example, once my older brother who used to psychologically torture me, said to me, “You are so fun to bug Arzoo.
+For example, once my older relative who used to psychologically torture me, said to me, “You are so fun to bug Arzoo.
 Its simple!
 You take everything so seriously.
 All your emotions really show”.
 He also stopped harassing me at the end because I challenged the shit out of him.
 Read article, “Dear Empaths: 4 Types of Narcissists You May Be Attracting” to see why narcissists can literally smell me.
-Article “Is the Narcissist Legally Insane?” shows that narcissists don’t feel responsible for their actions, which is why they can say so many mean things without feeling anything.

 In conclusion, my overall impression of men including Muslim men is very bad.
-My impression of some Muslim women isn’t awesome either because I have definitely seen some Muslim women walk away when other women or girls need help—I still remember being molested by a female Muslim teenager when I was just a toddler.
-Despite all these routine challenges that are offered to me, I am still alive and functional because I am a champion and a lucid dreamer.
+My impression of some Muslim women isn’t awesome either because I have definitely seen some Muslim women walk away when other women or girls needed help—I still remember being molested by a female Muslim teenager when I was just a toddler or perhaps I was a bit older than that.
+Despite all these routine challenges that have been offered to me, I am still alive and functional because I am a champion and a lucid dreamer.